 Water softeners remove the excess minerals in the water and replace them with salt.
 However, the amount of sodium in your soft water remains low, as we discussed in this blog.

 Trupanion, responsible for medical insurance for pets, released a 2016 study that explored links between a pet’s urinary health and hard drinking water.
-Based on the claims they received, they discovered that male cats are far more likely to experience urinary health problems over other animals.
+Based on the claims they received, they discovered that male cats are far more likely to experience urinary health problems than other animals.
 In their study, they identified regions within the United States that had higher hard water ratings as defined by the Environmental Protection Agency (EPA).
 Through analyzing the hard water ratings in tandem with the data on urinary health claims, Trupanion concluded that they have “high claim payout amounts (…) in regions with higher hard water ratings.”

 As previously mentioned, the sodium levels that remain in soft drinking water are very low and generally do not affect animals.
 However, talk to your vet if your pet has high levels of sodium already or is an older animal.